View all RC Essays | January 9, 2018

 Until Christ Be Formed in You: A Regnum Christi Essay on our approach to Formation in the Movement

 by Fr.
 Daniel Brandenburg, LC

 The story of formation in Regnum Christi is a critical one.
 After all, none of us is perfect.
 We all need formation.
-There’s a whole chapter about it in the RC Member Handbook (nn.
-385 to 391), and numerous references throughout the entire text, such as these two numbers which give us the proper context for understanding the importance Regnum Christi places on formation:

 But there is another question that seems less adequately resolved: how do you form someone?
 When you are personally motivated, it’s simple enough for you to seek out formation and better yourself.
-But what do you do when you are in a position to help others, or when you are responsible for your own children or for the formation of students, employees, parish youth, or RC section members?
-When someone is lacking knowledge, will, drive, experience, passion—or even the desire to attain what they are lacking—how can we move them toward the fullness God wants for them?
+But what do you do when you are in a position to help others, or when you are responsible for your own children or the formation of students, employees, parish youth, or RC section members?
+When someone lacks knowledge, will, drive, experience, passion—or even the desire to attain what they are lacking—how can we move them toward the fullness God wants for them?
 That how isn’t so clear.

 In this Essay, Until Christ Be Formed in You, we will explore this how in three chapters: (1) How not to form someone, (2) How Jesus formed his disciples, and (3) Implications for Regnum Christi.
 By the end of this essay, you won’t have all the answers, but you’ll have a clearer picture about how to form someone.

 For Bulk Orders of 20 or more copies, click here.